surajkrice/S/README.md

 Step 2 - Go to folder where Xampp installed.

-Step 3 - Download code and past it inside any folder of htdoc.
+Step 3 - Download code and move all files in on folder. then, past it inside any folder of htdoc.

 Step 4 - Run Xampp and start Apache and Mysql.